How to Cook Spaghetti Squash in the Oven or Microwave

 - Prepare Squash

-Using a heavy chef’s knife cut squash in half lengthwise — see the notes section for how to do this safely.
-Remove the seeds and discard.
+Using a heavy chef’s knife cut the spaghetti squash in half lengthwise — see the notes section or our video for how to do this safely.
+Scoop out the seeds with a spoon and discard.
 Lightly drizzle the cut side of each squash half with olive oil, and then season with salt and pepper.

 Heat the oven to 375 degrees F and line a rimmed baking sheet (or large baking dish) with parchment paper.
 Place the squash cut-side-down onto the baking sheet and bake 40 to 50 minutes until it is soft and easily pierced with a knife.
 (If you have some, sneak a few sprigs of fresh herbs underneath in the cavity of the squash — rosemary, thyme, sage, and mint are excellent.)